officelearn/azure-docs.sv-se/articles/virtual-desktop/app-attach.md

 ## <a name="next-steps"></a>Nästa steg

-Den här funktionen stöds inte för närvarande, men du kan ställa frågor till communityn på den [virtuella Windows-datorn TechCommunity](https://techcommunity.microsoft.com/t5/Windows-Virtual-Desktop/bd-p/WindowsVirtualDesktop).
+This feature isn't currently supported, but you can ask questions to the community at the [Windows Virtual Desktop TechCommunity](https://techcommunity.microsoft.com/t5/Windows-Virtual-Desktop/bd-p/WindowsVirtualDesktop).

-Du kan också lämna feedback för virtuella Windows-datorer i [hubben för Windows Virtual Desktop feedback](https://aka.ms/MRSFeedbackHub)eller lämna feedback för MSIX-appen och packnings verktyget i [MSIX-appen bifoga feedback Hub](https://aka.ms/msixappattachfeedback) och [MSIX paket verktyg feedback Hub](https://aka.ms/msixtoolfeedback).
+You can also leave feedback for Windows Virtual Desktop at the [Windows Virtual Desktop feedback hub](https://aka.ms/MRSFeedbackHub), or leave feedback for the MSIX app and packaging tool at the [MSIX app attach feedback hub](https://aka.ms/msixappattachfeedback) and the [MSIX packaging tool feedback hub](https://aka.ms/msixtoolfeedback).